goenning/goenning/_posts/2018/2018-11-16-how-to-retry-dynamic-import-with-react-lazy.md

 title: How to retry when React lazy fails
 lang: en
 tags: [react, lazy, suspense]
-description: React 16.6 has been released and it's now easier than ever to do code split within our React applications by using lazy and Suspense.
+description: React 16.6 has been released and it's now easier than ever to do code split within our React applications by using the lazy function.
 After a few days monitoring a production application that is using lazy, I noticed a couple of client-side errors when downloading asynchronous modules.
 Learn how to mitigate this.
+ref: retry-react-lazy-fails
 ---

-React 16.6 has been released and it's now easier than ever to do code split within our React applications by using lazy and Suspense.
+React 16.6 has been released and it's now easier than ever to do code split within our React applications by using the lazy function.

 If you don't know what I'm talking about, you should definitely read this [https://reactjs.org/blog/2018/10/23/react-v-16-6.html](https://reactjs.org/blog/2018/10/23/react-v-16-6.html)